zkmkarlsruhe/ofxTensorFlow2/example_basics_frozen_graph/README.md

 # Basic example
 This is a very basic example wich demonstrates how to load and infer a _Frozen Graph_ created using TensorFlow.
-_Frozen Graph_ is the standard of storing a graph for versions of TensorFlow < 1.15.
+Frozen GraphDef is the standard of storing a graph for versions of TensorFlow < 1.15.
 We wanted to support this feature for legacy reasons.

 ### TensorFlow2